locbones/D2RLAN-WPF/README.md

 So thanks for everyones patience and support during this free-time side project of mine; some final words on it:

 **To The Players:**<br>
-Enjoy the many new QoL features, mod controls and hassle-free modding that comes with using D2RLAN.<br>
+Enjoy the many new QoL features, TCP/IP functionality, mod controls and hassle-free modding that comes with using D2RLAN.<br>
 I know sometimes the worst part about modding, can be dealing with all the frustration and confusion around them.<br>
 I also know that everyone likes to play just a little bit differently, and noone can say no to some added QoL.<br>
 So I hope this app helps fill in a large gap of what may have been missing from your mod experience.

 **To The Authors**<br>
 Enjoy what I hope is a very simple, code-less method to control the launchers various systems to your liking.<br>
+(Please keep in mind you will need to use the **Version 2.4** file package when making your mod compatible with TCP/IP).<br>
 I know sometimes it can be frustrating dealing with so many files, troubleshooting with your community, etc.<br>
 I also know that many of the same features get requested by players or wish were included by default.<br>
 So I hope this app helps provide some of that to your player-base; letting them enjoy your mod even longer.